-- 4.1 Submitting documents via Exchange - 4.1.1 Trustees (or their authorised representative) must submit, via Exchange, details of the Contingent Asset using the appropriate certificate by no later than midnight on 31 March 2020. - 4.1.2 Trustees must certify a number of statements relating to the benefit resulting from the agreement.
+4.1 Submitting documents via Exchange

+- 4.1.1 Trustees (or their authorised representative) must submit, via Exchange, details of the Contingent Asset using the appropriate certificate by no later than midnight on 31 March 2021 (although note the later deadline below for supporting documents that are to be submitted to the Board). - 4.1.2 Trustees must certify a number of statements relating to the benefit resulting from the agreement.
 The legal opinion should provide the basis for certification (see paragraph 6 below).
-Failure to correctly certify each statement will result in the Contingent Asset being rejected. - 4.1.3 Detailed guidance on the specific certification requirements for each Contingent Asset type can be found at paragraphs 25 43 of the Contingent Asset Appendix. - 4.2 Documents to be submitted by post - 4.2.1 Trustees (or their authorised representatives) must also deliver (depending on the type of arrangement being used see paragraph 4.2.2 below) hard copies of the following documents to the Board (or to any other address specified in accordance with the Determination) so that they are received by the PPF no later than 5:00pm on 31 March 2020. - (a) Certified copy of the legal agreement; - (b) Legal opinion covering certain matters set out in the agreement (with an overseas legal opinion if required see paragraph 6.1.6 below); - (c) Comparison document showing changes from the standard form (or, if no changes, confirmation of this via the legal opinion or a letter); - (d) Copy of the Contingent Asset certificate; - (e) Where a guarantor strength report has been produced (see paragraph 6 of Part 2 of the Contingent Asset Guidance (Type As)), that report; and - (f) Evidence that the corporate benefit to the guarantor from entering into the agreement has been established (e.g. confirmation from the relevant directors, board minutes or in the legal opinion); and - (g) Valuations and other documents (where required by the certificate).

-- 4.2.2 The exact documents to be sent will depend on the form of the Contingent Asset.
-Further details are set out in the Contingent Asset Appendix at:

-- (a) Paragraph 27 Type A arrangements;

-- (b) Paragraph 30 Type B(i) arrangements;

-- (c) Paragraph 34 Type B(ii) arrangements;
+Failure to correctly certify each statement will result in the Contingent Asset being rejected. - 4.1.3 Detailed guidance on the specific certification requirements for each Contingent Asset type can be found at paragraphs 25 43 of the Contingent Asset Appendix.

+4.2 Documents to be submitted to the Board

+- 4.2.1 Trustees (or their authorised representatives) must also submit (depending on the type of arrangement being used see paragraph 4.2.2 below) copies of the following documents to the Board by email to information@ppf.co.uk so that they are received by the PPF no later than 5:00pm on 1 April 2021 (this later deadline is for submission of the supporting documentation only, and does not extend the Measurement Time the certification must still be made, and everything completed in order to make that certification, by no later than midnight on 31 March 2021). - (a) Certified copy of the legal agreement; - (b) Legal opinion covering certain matters set out in the agreement (with an overseas legal opinion if required see paragraph 6.1.6 below); - (c) Comparison document showing changes from the standard form (or, if no changes, confirmation of this via the legal opinion or a letter); - (d) Copy of the Contingent Asset certificate; - (e) Where a guarantor strength report has been produced (see paragraph 6 of Part 2 of the Contingent Asset Guidance (Type As)), that report; - (f) Evidence that the corporate benefit to the guarantor from entering into the agreement has been established (e.g. confirmation from the relevant directors, board minutes or in the legal opinion); and - (g) Valuations and other documents (where required by the certificate). - 4.2.2 The exact documents to be sent will depend on the form of the Contingent Asset.
+Further details are set out in the Contingent Asset Appendix at: - (a) Paragraph 27 Type A arrangements; - (b) Paragraph 30 Type B(i) arrangements; - (c) Paragraph 34 Type B(ii) arrangements;
-- (d) Paragraph 37 Type B(iii) arrangements;

-- (e) Paragraph 40 Type C(i) arrangements; and

-- (f) Paragraph 43 Type C(ii) arrangements.

-- 4.2.3 All hard copy documents must be sent to: